Hull City A.F.C.: Return to the Championship, new ownership and return to the Premier League (2020–present)

 With Rosenior sacked, much of the previous season's playing squad left.
 Among these, young talents Jacob Greaves and Jaden Philogene were now considered ready for the Premier League, and were soon bought by Ipswich Town and Aston Villa respectively.
 Other notable losses were the end of loans for Fábio Carvalho, Liam Delap, and Tyler Morton, whilst cult hero Ozan Tufan returned to his native Turkey with Trabzonspor.
 Greg Docherty and Matt Ingram, both key members of the squad who won promotion from League One in 2021, also left.

 During this period of transition, Tim Walter was appointed as Rosenior's replacement, beginning his new role on 1 July 2024.
 However, he was removed from his post on 27 November 2024, after enduring a league run of four straight defeats and nine games without a win.
 At the time, Hull were 22nd in the Championship, sat just inside the relegation zone.
 On 6 December 2024, Rubén Sellés was appointed as head coach of the club on a two-and-a-half-year deal, taking up his new role on 9 December.
 Sellés was able to stave off relegation after a final day 1–1 draw away at Portsmouth, but it did not save his job.
 He was dismissed on 15 May 2025, before being replaced by Bosnian coach Sergej Jakirović on 11 June.

+In the 2025–26 season, Hull had been in a play-off slot for the majority of the season but dropped out of the play-off positions following a 2–1 loss to Charlton Athletic in the penultimate game of the season.
+A 2–1 win over high-flying Norwich City on the final day of the regular season coupled with Wrexham's 2–2 draw with Middlesbrough. gave them a 6th place finish.
+In the play-off semi-finals Hull faced Millwall.
+The first leg was an uneventful stalemate, but a 0–2 win at The Den secured a place at Wembley.
+They were set to meet Southampton who beat Middlesbrough, the first leg finished 0–0, while the second leg ended 2–1 to Southampton and also 2–1 on aggregate, sending Southampton through to the final.
+However, following the 'Spygate' scandal, Southampton were disqualified, and Middlesbrough were reinstated into the final.
+Hull prevailed with a 95th minute Oli McBurnie winner and gained promotion to the Premier League.